 Read all of the guidance below, if you intend to submit a proposal--there are important requirements and restrictions.

 Preference will be given to projects that connect the “theory” of a discipline to its “practice,” either by testing or applying theoretical knowledge learned in the classroom in real-world situations or using real-world situations to develop theoretical knowledge.
 Funds also will be provided for interdisciplinary projects that promise an integrated approach to knowledge and help students in the transfer of ideas and skills among disciplines; for the development or reworking of specific disciplinary courses to incorporate experiential learning and/or off-campus experiences; and for projects to improve pedagogy.
 Other projects may be entirely co-curricular, offering experiential learning beyond the classroom.

 Grants will be awarded to individuals or small teams of faculty, students, and staff.

-Students who are in good academic standing are eligible to apply -- there are no GPA requirements for submitting a proposal.
+Students who are in good academic standing in their degree programs are eligible to apply -- there are no GPA requirements for submitting a proposal.
 Conduct records will be considered as part of the evaluation.

 Recipients will be able to: (1) understand and articulate objectives/outcomes related to prior or future academic/research/creative work; (2) plan and participate in out-of-classroom activities that help achieve these stated objectives/outcomes; and (3) evaluate the effectiveness of the experience in meeting these objectives/outcomes.